Sam Wood: Political beliefs

 The organization, "formed of management and labor in the film industry," quietly lobbied the House Un-American Activities Committee to examine purported Communist elements in the movie industry, which they did in 1947.
 Wood had been keeping a black notebook in which he wrote the names of those he considered subversive.
 His daughter Jeane Wood said that his crusade "transformed Dad into a snarling, unreasoning brute."
 There was nothing in Wood's personal and professional demeanor during the course of his long career that anticipated the intensity of his anti-Communist rage which "disappointed some of his friends and greatly concerned his family."

+Wood was a charter member of the Hollywood Republican Committee.

 Shortly following a 1949 meeting of his Motion Picture Alliance in which he had protested against a liberal screenwriter who was suing the group for slandering him, Wood suffered a fatal heart attack.
-He had added a condition to his will: No one, including his children, could collect their inheritance until they filed a legal affidavit affirming that they had never been Communists.
-Wood's daughter and actress, K.T.
-Stevens made these observations about her father's demise:
+He had added a condition to his will: no one, including his children, could collect their inheritance until they filed legal affidavits affirming that they had never been Communists.
+Wood's daughter, actress K.T.
+Stevens, made these observations about her father's demise:

 Death

-Wood died from a heart attack, in Hollywood, at the age of 66.
+Wood died from a heart attack in Hollywood at the age of 66.
 His grave is located in Glendale's Forest Lawn Memorial Park Cemetery.

 For his contribution to the motion picture industry, Wood received a star on the Hollywood Walk of Fame at 6714 Hollywood Boulevard on February 8, 1960.

 Biographer Tony Thomas provides this eulogy: